MicrosoftDocs/defender-docs/defender-endpoint/network-protection-macos.md

 ## Overview

-Microsoft Network protection helps reduce the attack surface of your devices from Internet-based events.
-It prevents employees from using any application to access dangerous domains that might host:
+Network protection helps reduce the attack surface of your devices from Internet-based events.
+It prevents people from using any application to access dangerous domains that might host:

 - phishing scams
 - exploits